pwang649/markdown-cv/index.md

 `Jan 2023 - May 2023`
 __Intro to Digital Circuits (EE 354)__

-- Delivered lecture-style instructions and provide assistance to a group of 30+ students in a weekly lab section
+- Delivered lecture-style instructions and assisted 30+ students in a weekly lab section

 ### Tutoring